idcrosby/multitenant-db/tutorial/Part 1 - Introduction.md

 Single-schema single-instance multitenancy (SS-SI) is the most common type of multitenancy.
 As explained above, it is the default mode of multitenancy that most applications use to reduce the cost-per-tenant.
 It is the cheapest option as you only need to have a single instance running and scale according to your load and storage needs.
 However this comes at the cost of isolation, for this is the model with the least physical and logical isolation of all the models.

-In this model, your users all share the same tables, with their records intertwining between each other.
+In this model, your tenants all share the same tables, with their records intertwining between each other.
 The discriminant factor is a column that is common to all tables and that specifies the unique identifier of each tenant.
 A single-schema single-instance database looks like the following:

 <TODO: Insert image here>